nclark-lab/MarineFxLoss/README.md

 ## Acknowledgments

-* Analysis of association between gene functional loss and terrestrial-marine transition was performed using the BayesTraits software (v3):
+* We analyzed association between gene functional loss and terrestrial-marine transition using the BayesTraits software (v3):
 ```
 M. Pagel, A. Meade, Bayesian Analysis of Correlated Evolution of Discrete Characters by Reversible‐Jump Markov Chain Monte Carlo.
 Am.
 Nat.
 167, 808–825 (2006).